alenakhineika/color-of-berlin-palette/README.md

 - [Apply for a Twitter developer account](https://developer.twitter.com/en/apply-for-access.html)
 - [Create a new Twitter Project and App](https://developer.twitter.com/en/portal/projects-and-apps)

 You will find the required secrets in the project settings.

-In the project root, create the `.env` file and assign secrets to the following environment variables:
+In the project root, create the `.env` file and assign these secrets to the following environment variables:

 ```
 TWITTER_CONSUMER_API_KEY=